Helen Grant MP was elected to represent the Parliamentary Constituency of Maidstone & the Weald on 5th May 2010.

 On 5th September 2012 she was appointed Joint Parliamentary Under-Secretary of State at the Ministry of Justice and for Women's and Equalities issues in David Cameron's first ministerial re-shuffle since the general election.

-On October 7th 2013 she was promoted in the Prime Minister's second reshuffle to the high profile role of Minister for Sport whilst also retaining her equalities brief within the Department for Culture Media and Sport.
+On October 7th 2013 she was promoted in the Prime Minister's second reshuffle to the high profile role of Minister for Sport and Tourism.

 Born in London, Helen was brought up on the Raffles council estate in Carlisle for much of her early childhood.
 She quickly showed sporting talent, becoming captain of the school tennis and hockey teams, and representing the County in Hockey, Tennis, Athletics, and Cross-Country.
 She later became under-16 Judo Champion in North of England and Southern Scotland.